placesDAO/places-contracts/README.md

 # Places DAO

-[Places](https://places.xyz) is an experiment to establish geographic locations as non-fungible tokens on the Ethereum blockchain.
-The project aims to create long-term value by curating an ever-growing collection of specific places, submitted and verified by our community, for the purpose of providing them an immutable home on chain.
+[Places](https://places.xyz) is an experiment to establish geographic locations as NFTs on the [Ethereum](https://ethereum.org/) blockchain.
+The project aims to curate an ever-growing collection of specific places, submitted and verified by our community, for the purpose of providing free ([cc0](https://creativecommons.org/share-your-work/public-domain/cc0/)) queryable place data stored fully on-chain.

-Please visit the [Places website](https://places.xyz) for the latest updates and details.
+Visit the [Places website](https://places.xyz) for the latest updates and details.

 Contributions are welcome and we invite you to look at the contracts and website, all are open source and available under the MIT License.